Description from the publisher:

 Mechanics (from transcript analysis)

-- cooperative play with specific mission goals — teams of heroes work together to complete objectives
+- Cooperative scenario-based play — Players work together to complete map-based objectives against hordes of zombies.

 Video topics + discussion points